popeadam/Kometa/docs/files/filters.md

 # Filters

-Filters allow for you to filter every item added to the collection/overlay/playlist from every builder using the `filters` attribute.
+Filters allow for you to filter every item added to the collection/overlay/playlist from every Builder using the `filters` attribute.

 ## Using Filters